 Snow is a good thermal insulator, because just like a down parka, it contains a lot of small air spaces.
 Heat moves through snow in four ways, with most of the heat conducted from one ice grain to another where they touch.
-If these grains barely touch (like in depth hoar snow) the insulating ability of the snow will be 10 times greater than that of denser snow in which the grains are in close contact with each other and have thicker connections between them.
+If these grains barely touch (like in depth hoar snow) the insulating ability of the snow will be ten times greater than that of denser snow in which the grains are in close contact with each other and have thicker connections between them.

 Mechanical properties of snow

 Snow can also resist a tensile (pulling) force because it sinters, meaning that the molecules bond and cause the snow to harden.
 This is why snow can “hang” off a roof or powerline.
 Sintering is an atomic process that bonds two ice molecules when they touch each other; it is also used in metallurgy to create solid parts from metal powders.
-Sintering happens the fastest when a material (like ice) is close to its melting point (0°C / 32°F).
+Sintering occurs most rapidly when a material (like ice) is close to its melting point (0°C / 32°F).
 The longer the particles are in contact, the thicker the bonds and the stronger the snow.
 In the North, it is well known that if snow slides off a roof, it will be powdery and easy to shovel for a few hours, but the next day it will be rock-hard.

 Optical properties of snow

 Every surface reflects light, and some surfaces do so more than others.
 The term albedo refers to the reflectivity of a surface.
 Albedo is a measurement of the proportion of light that reaches a surface that is reflected by that surface.